|(Oval Beach, Douglas, Michigan)|

 Because everyone has beliefs, everyone makes judgments.
 This is unavoidable.
 Because every judgment is either T or F, every judgment (statement) marginalizes.
 If the statement The lights in this room are now on is true, then if I think the statement is false I am wrong.
 All statements make truth claims.
 All statements either embrace or exclude.

 Some people (many, I think) mistake the making of judgments with an attitude of judgmentalism.
 Let's say, for example, that X thinks There is nothing wrong with doing heroin.
 But I think It is wrong to do heroin.
 These two statements express beliefs X and I have.
 Both cannot be right.
 One of us is wrong.
 In fact, I think X is wrong about their belief.
 To say this is not to be "judgmental" or some kind of "judging person."
-It is only to make a judgment, and judgment-making is unavoidable and necessary and helpful in navigating through life.
+It is only to make a judgment.
+Judgment-making is unavoidable and necessary and helpful in navigating through life.

 Let's say X does heroin and asks me, "What do you think about doing heroin?"